Eldelshell/JobHunter/README.md

 * Contacts related to the position (HeadHunter, HR representative, etc.)
 * Events like when you have/had an interview.

+JobHunter also works as a RSS feed reader which you can use to consume the feeds provided by different job portals to stay always up-to-date with new jobs.

 ## Installation

 You'll need Java Version 8_20 or later.